Marvin Ducksch: International career

 Ducksch played in 2009 and 2010 for the U15 and U16 Germany youth national teams.
 He debuted for the Germany U17 on 4 September 2010 in an international friendly in Stadthagen against Azerbaijan.
 Ducksch represented the Germany U17 at the 2011 UEFA European Under-17 Football Championship where Germany finished runner-up in Serbia.
 In 2011, he represented the Germany U17 team at the 2011 FIFA U-17 World Cup in which Germany secured a third-place finish in Mexico.
 Ducksch scored in the group stage of the 2011 FIFA U-17 World Cup against Ecuador, and then scored once again in the team's 4–0 win in the second round of the 2011 FIFA U-17 World Cup against the United States; Ducksch's teammate Koray Günter also scored in the German 4–0 victory.

 Ducksch was called for the first time with the Germany national team for the friendly matches against Turkey and Austria on 18 and 21 November 2023, respectively.

+Personal life

+On 14 April 2026, while at Birmingham City, Ducksch was charged in relation to an offence of driving with excess alcohol.
+On 20 May 2026, he was fined £16,000 and banned from driving for 14 months.